nagylzs/pigflux/README.md

 # pigflux

-Report statistics from postgresql/mysql database to influxdb.
+Report statistics from postgresql/mysql database to influxdb and/or postgresql.
 You can configure multiple postgresql/mysql and influxdb instances.

-## Installation
+## Build

-The recommended way is to use pipenv to create a virtual environment:

-    git clone git@github.com:nagylzs/pigflux.git
-    cd pigflux
-    pipenv install --skip-lock

-If you encounter problems with psycopg2 installation, you may try to replace "psycopg2" with "psycopg2-binary" in `Pipenv` file.

-Since pigflux is a single Python script, you can also install the required packages globally instead.
-Check `Pipenv` file for required packages.
+TODO

 ## Configuration